bamason2/ttp451-module/docs/labs/Lab_5.md

 ![image](figs/lab5/fig_12_calibration_manager.png)

 - The calibration manager is where the calibration tables are created.
 The empty tables are created based on the tables defined in the ECU strategy.
 To do this, click on “IP_TEG_STAT_BAS” and set the number of rows and columns to 16 and set the initial values to 0.
 Press [Enter] and click [Apply] when done.
-When prompted “This operation will change the size..”, click [Continue] to proceed with the changes.s
+When prompted “This operation will change the size..”, click [Continue] to proceed with the changes.

 ![image](figs/lab5/fig_13_calibration_tables_1.png)